AristotleRazak/s-processor-school-management-system/usage_guide.md

 ---

 ## How to Give Exams Remarks manually
-This remark option is only used for correcting an AI remark already done.
+NOTE:This remark option is only used for correcting an AI remark already done.
 But not for remarking

 1. Click on SCHOOL EXAMINATION
 2. Click on MAKE SCHOOL EXAMS